Apache Shiro tags for Facelets - Securing your JSF pages

 I've used it in Java and Grails projects, and recently I've even been experimenting it with Google App Engine.
 It fits very well in almost any Java platform project that needs security.

-The only functionality missing is the power of it's JSP taglib, that are used to conditionally render some parts of your HTML, based on user's authorization, roles and permissions (you can learn how to use them with this simple example project).
-The problem is that this conditional rendering is not totally compatible with JSF's phases.
-Better than trying to fit a cube in a spherical hole, I decided to rewrite Shiro's JSP tags into a Facelets taglib, totally compatible with JSF.
+The only functionality missing is the power of its JSP taglib, that is used to conditionally render some parts of your HTML, based on user’s authorization, roles and permissions (you can learn how to use them with this simple example project).
+The problem is that this conditional rendering is not totally compatible with JSF’s phases.
+Better than trying to fit a cube into a spherical hole, I decided to rewrite Shiro’s JSP tags into a Facelets taglib, totally compatible with JSF.

 All original tags are available as their Facelets equivalents, and I have introduced two new ones: